Fractured Magic: Chapter Eight

 “Tell me,” Leandros said.
 “If you have reservations, Mr. Ranulf, I’d like to hear them.”

 “Please,” Leandros said.
 He didn’t make a habit of smoking, but at this point, he’d try anything to steady his nerves.
 He leaned in while Gareth lit the cigarette for him, then took a long drag before saying, “To tell you the truth, I’m grateful.
-I get tangled in my emotions easily; I’d appreciate having you to keep me in check.”
+I get tangled in my emotions easily; I’d appreciate having someone to keep me in check.”

 “They’re just tourists.
 Unity wouldn’t do anything to them, would they?”